Edmonton Mayor Amarjeet Sohi has confirmed he will run for the Liberal Party of Canada in Edmonton Southeast in the upcoming federal election.

-"I see this as an opportunity that I can play a role at the national stage, at a time when our country is going through some of the most unpredictable, unexpected, unprecedented times — the threat to our sovereignty, the threat to our jobs, to our economy, our way of life, from Trump and the impact that will have on the Edmonton region — (and) we need voices at the table," Sohi said during an interview for Speaking Municipally, Taproot's civic affairs podcast, on March 21.
+"I see this as an opportunity that I can play a role at the national stage, at a time when our country is going through some of the most unpredictable, unexpected, unprecedented times — the threat to our sovereignty, the threat to our jobs, to our economy, our way of life, from Trump and the impact that will have on the Edmonton region — (and) we need voices at the table," Sohi said.
 "What Trump is doing to our country is basically a wake-up call … that we need to reduce our dependency on a single customer who has become so volatile now and so unpredictable."

-Sohi confirmed that Prime Minister Mark Carney asked him during his visit to Edmonton on March 20 if he would consider running for the Liberal party in the next federal election.
-Sohi said that, if he runs, he will do so in the new Edmonton Southeast riding.
-Carney is expected to call an election on March 23, sending voters to the polls on either April 28 or May 5.
+Sohi confirmed that Carney asked him during his visit to Edmonton on March 20 if he would consider running for the Liberal party in the next federal election.

 This would not be the first time Sohi has switched between municipal and federal politics.
 He was first elected to city council in 2007 in Ward 6.
 In 2015, he left his Ward 12 city council seat (won in the 2013 election) when Justin Trudeau, then leader of the federal Liberal party, asked him to run in the Edmonton Mill Woods riding.
 Sohi won that race by fewer than 100 votes.
 Sohi served as a cabinet minister during Trudeau's first government.
 He lost his federal seat to Conservative Tim Uppal in the 2019 federal election.
 Sohi was elected mayor of Edmonton in 2021.

-Asked if he was abandoning Edmontonians for a more prestigious position in Ottawa, Sohi said that isn't part of his decision.
+Asked if he was abandoning Edmontonians for a more prestigious position in Ottawa, Sohi told the podcast that wasn't part of his decision.

 "I can tell you, I've been a cabinet minister before, and I've been in this role for three and a half years — being mayor is more fun than being a cabinet minister," he said.